-CLINICAL OBJECTIVES PER ACADEMIC TERM:
+CLINICAL OBJECTIVES PER ACADEMIC TERM

 The following is the recommended list of clinical competency objectives per academic term.
 These objectives have been established in conjunction with the classroom lecture and laboratory objectives.
 It is suggested that the student try to accomplish the competencies that are stated as course objectives.
-The student may challenge a competency whenever they consider themselves competent and have completed the required practice exams.
+The student may challenge a competency whenever they consider themselves competent following the completion of the required didactic exam and checkoff with the Clinical Coordinator.